-Windows, external doors and joinery Repair category: 2 Notes: Localised sections of the external joinery were affected by decay.
+Windows, external doors and joinery

+Repair category: 2

+Notes: Small cracks and localised wear and tear was noted to the timber and uPVC external doors.

+Corrosion was noted to the metal windows.

 Replacement/double glazed windows can be problematic and over time the operation of the windows can be affected and opening mechanisms damaged.
 Defective seals can lead to condensation between the panes which can sometimes only be obvious during certain weather conditions.
 It is therefore likely that maintenance repairs will be required as part of an on-going maintenance programme.
 Our valuation does assume that the installation of the windows does comply with the necessary regulations at the time of installation.